NygenAnalytics/CyteType/README.md

 )

 # View results
-print(adata.obs.CyteType_leiden_clusters)
+print(adata.obs.cytetype_leiden_clusters)
 ```

 ## Example Report

 CyteType generates comprehensive annotation reports with detailed justifications for each cell type assignment.
-You can see an example of the report structure and analysis depth at: [Hosted Report](https://nygen-labs--cell-annotation-agent-fastapi-app.modal.run/report/97ba2a69-ccfa-4b57-8614-746ce2024333)
+You can see an example of the report structure and analysis depth at: [Hosted Report](https://cytetype.nygen.io/report/97ba2a69-ccfa-4b57-8614-746ce2024333)

 The report includes:
 - **Detailed cluster annotations** with confidence scores